hongyuanjia/eplusr/README.md

 ## Installation

 `eplusr` is currently not on CRAN.
-You can install eplusr from github with:
+You can install `eplusr` from GitHub with:

 ```r